Miss Louisiana's Teen

 The Miss Louisiana's Teen competition is the pageant that selects the representative for the U.S. state of Louisiana in the Miss America's Teen pageant.
 The pageant is held each April at the Brown Auditorium at the University of Louisiana at Monroe in Monroe, Louisiana.

-Virginia Kirkpatrick of Baton Rouge was crowned Miss Louisiana's Teen on April 27, 2025, at the ULM Brown Auditorium in Monroe, Louisiana.
-She will compete for the title of Miss America's Teen 2026 in September 2025.
+Ava Martin of Minden was crowned Miss Louisiana's Teen on April 12, 2026, at the ULM Brown Auditorium in Monroe, Louisiana.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 In January 2023, the official name of the pageant was changed from Miss Louisiana's Outstanding Teen to Miss Louisiana's Teen in accordance with the national pageant.

 Results summary

-The following is a visual summary of the past results of Miss Louisiana's Outstanding Teen titleholders presented in the table below.
-The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.
+The following is a visual summary of the past results of Miss Louisiana's Teen titleholders presented in the table below.
+The year in parentheses indicates year of the Miss America's Teen competition in which the placement and/or award was garnered.